MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 Second, create a multi-class classification model that identifies the failure mode.
 All together, these models would form a diagnostic and prognostic suite that would help engineers diagnose the cause of failure and schedule maintenance.

 ### Diversify and Scale Up the Data

 I limited the scope of this project to a single failure mode, so these models serve as a proof of concept.
 To make them industry ready, you would need to scale up the training dataset to represent all failure modes.
 Scaling up the training data would also allow the models to generalize better to the different flight classes.
-I would expect to see improvments to the long flight and short flight class metrics if the training dataset were larger.
+I would expect to see improvements to the long flight and short flight class metrics if the training dataset were larger.

 ### Model Improvements

 There are multiple approaches still worth exploring to improve the models' performance:

 - Using deeper trees in the CatBoost models.
 - Feature engineering using domain expertise or traditional feature selection techniques.
-For example using rolling averages or lag features and using the HS model prediction as a feature for the RUL model and vice versa.
+For example, using rolling averages or lag features and using the HS model prediction as a feature for the RUL model and vice versa.
 - Trying different architectures, such as using transformers as feature extractors.
 - Larger training datasets.

 ## Conclusion
+<a name="conclusion"></a>
 I hope this project highlights the potential of machine learning in the field of predictive maintenance and diagnostics.
 With the correct sensor data and by integrating one-dimensional convolutional neural networks with traditional machine learning models like CatBoost, it's possible to create models that can predict the health and RUL of mechanical systems.
 I hope you enjoyed, please reach out if you have any questions or comments!